missing cover art

-The player controls a single character described as "warrior/wizard", selecting randomly assigned attributes: Strength, Intelligence, Wisdom, Constitution, Dexterity, and Charisma.
-Th hero then descends into the vast dungeon, which consists of fifty levels, 200x200 rooms each.
+The player controls a single adventurer, selecting randomly-rolled sets of attributes: Strength, Intelligence, Wisdom, Constitution, Dexterity, and Charisma.
+The vast Telengard dungeon consists of 50 levels down and 200 by 200 rooms each level.
 Experience is awarded not only for defeating enemies, but also for finding treasure.
-When the player character levels up, his attributes increase, and he learns higher-level spells.
+When the player character gains a level, their attributes increase, and they gain the ability to cast higher-leveled spells.

 Treasure chests appear randomly in the dungeon.
-There are also specific spots such as altars, thrones, and fountains, which will have various effects on the player characters, positive or negative.
-Certain creatures will also befriend the protagonist, give him items and/or heal him, provided his Charisma is high enough.
+There are also specific features such as altars, thrones, fountains, etc. that the adventurer can discover which may have various effects on the character, whether being either positive or negative.
+Some creatures will befriend the player, sometimes providing the player with an item and/or healing them, provided the player's Charisma is high enough.

 - "Castle Telengard" -- Compuserve version